Raising Manager

 by replacing name with one element of this list.

-The required attribute is also available for the [textarea]
+The required attribute is also available for the [textarea], [select] and [country-selector] shortcodes.

 When the user does not complete one of the required fields of the form, or enters an invalid email address, error messages are displayed.
 You can customize these messages through the Options page of Raising Manager or through the interface of Raising Manager.